ankit00010/jobtracker-server/README.md

 # 💼 Axcel Jobs (Job Tracker)

-Job Tracker is a full-stack web application designed to help users **track, manage, and stay organized** during their job search journey.
-With Job Tracker, users can log every job they've applied for, categorize them by status and type, and easily update or review their application progress.
-The goal is to simplify job tracking and provide a central hub to manage the entire application pipeline effectively.
+**Axcel Jobs** is a **Job Tracker** — a full-stack web application designed to help users **track, manage, and stay organized** during their job search journey.

+With Axcel Jobs, users can:
+- Log every job they've applied for
+- Categorize applications by status and type
+- Easily update and review their progress

+The goal is to **simplify job tracking** and provide a **central hub** to manage the entire application pipeline efficiently and effectively.

 🔗 **Live Preview:** [https://job-tracker-client-plum.vercel.app/login](https://job-tracker-client-plum.vercel.app/login)